Greg LeMond: Anti-doping stance and controversies

 LeMond is a longtime vocal opponent of performance-enhancing drug use.
 He first spoke on-record against doping in cycling after winning the 1989 Tour de France.
-He has consistently questioned the relationship between riders and unethical sports doctors and has pointed out that doping products ultimately victimize the professional cyclists who make use of them.
-Said LeMond: "When I speak out about doping people could translate it and think it was about the riders.
+LeMond has consistently questioned the relationship between riders and unethical sports doctors and has pointed out that doping products ultimately victimize the professional cyclists who make use of them.
+LeMond stated, "When I speak out about doping people could translate it and think it was about the riders.
 Actually I feel like I am an advocate for the riders.
 I look at them as being treated like lab rats that are test vehicles for the doctors.
 The doctors, the management, the officials, they're the ones that have corrupted riders.
 The riders are the only ones that pay the price."

-LeMond received intense criticism in 2001 when he publicly criticized Lance Armstrong's relationship with Dr. Michele Ferrari.
+In 2001, LeMond received intense criticism when he publicly criticized Lance Armstrong's relationship with Dr. Michele Ferrari.
 Ferrari is an Italian physician and sports trainer who admitted to practicing blood doping and advocated the controlled use of the banned substance erythropoietin by athletes.
-Upon learning of Armstrong's association with Ferrari, LeMond said:
+Upon learning of Armstrong's association with Ferrari, LeMond stated:

 "When Lance won the prologue to the 1999 Tour I was close to tears, but when I heard he was working with Michele Ferrari I was devastated.
 In the light of Lance's relationship with Ferrari, I just don't want to comment on this year's Tour.
 This is not sour grapes.
 I'm disappointed in Lance, that's all it is."

 LeMond's comments placed him in the center of an anti-doping controversy.
-About a month later, following pressure from both Armstrong and Trek, LeMond issued an apology for his comment; he called Armstrong "a great champion" and added, "I do not believe, in any way, that he has ever used any performance-enhancing substances.
+About a month later, following pressure from both Armstrong and Trek, LeMond issued an apology for his comment; he called Armstrong "a great champion", and added, "I do not believe, in any way, that he has ever used any performance-enhancing substances.
 I believe his performances are the result of the same hard work, dedication and focus that were mine 10 years ago."